- A buyer persona is a semi-fictional representation of one of your target audiences.

 What to include in a buyer persona template

-You may want to consider some of the following types of elements for your persona development:
+You may want to consider some of the following types of elements as you develop customer personas:

 - Marital status